val-beresneva/GitDocs/src/snapshotting/notes.md

 (see the "NOTES MERGE STRATEGIES" section) is not given, the "manual" resolver is used.
 This resolver checks out the conflicting notes in a special worktree (`.git/NOTES_MERGE_WORKTREE`), and instructs the user to manually resolve the conflicts there.
-When done, you can either finalize the merge with *git notes merge --commit*, or abort the merge with *git notes merge --abort*.
+When done, the user can either finalize the merge with *git notes merge --commit*, or abort the merge with *git notes merge --abort*.

 `remove`